What are heart valves?

 Doctors treat a serious heart valve disorder by repairing or replacing the valve.

 If a valve isn't opening wide enough, doctors may do a valvuloplasty.
 During valvuloplasty, the doctor inserts a thin, hollow tube (catheter) through a vein or artery into your heart.
-This is called cardiac catheterization Cardiac Catheterization Cardiac is a medical term for the heart.
-Catheterization means to put a thin, hollow tube (catheter) into some part of your body.
-So in cardiac catheterization (cardiac cath): Your doctor puts... read more .
+This is called cardiac catheterization Cardiac Catheterization Cardiac catheterization (also called cardiac cath) is a heart procedure done in a hospital.
+The doctor puts a thin plastic tube (catheter) through an artery and into your heart.
+Doctors get... read more .
 The doctor inflates a balloon on the tip of the catheter.
 The balloon pushes the valve open.

 If a valve is seriously damaged, doctors can replace the valve with: